-Govt Orders Probe After Opposition MPs’ Claims Of Receiving Hacking Attempt Warnings From Apple
+Govt orders probe after Opposition MPs’ claims of receiving hacking attempt warnings from Apple

 Minister of State for IT Rajeev Chandrasekhar in a post on X said that after today’s “threat notifications” being received by many people, including MPs and those in geopolitics, Apple should clarify whether its devices are secure and why these “threat notifications” are sent to people in over 150 countries.

-He asserted that the government will investigate these threat notifications and also Apple’s claims of being secure and privacy-compliant devices.
-(Agencies)
+He asserted that the Government will investigate these threat notifications and also Apple’s claims of being secure and privacy-compliant devices.
+(PTI)

-Govt Orders Probe After Opposition MPs’ Claims Of Receiving Hacking Attempt Warnings From Apple
+Govt orders probe after Opposition MPs’ claims of receiving hacking attempt warnings from Apple